 3. Bridge of Sighs

 The Bridge of Sighs is one of the most important bridges in Venice.
-It was built in the early 17th century and its name comes from the sighs heard from those who crossed the bridge and were about to be imprisoned.
+It was built at the beginning of the 17th century and its name comes from the sighs heard from those who crossed the bridge and were about to be imprisoned.
 This theory was popularized by Lord Byron, who mentioned it throughout some of his most famous writings, which also popularized this bridge.

 It is a bridge of only 11 meters and formerly gave access to the old prisons of the palace.
 It has a very baroque style, white color and a lot of historical weight.
 You know where to go if you want to relive the memories of the thousands of innocent prisoners during the long and hard Inquisition.